pyrypiironen/wolt_2024/README.md

 I am applying for backend position using Python.

-**Heroku

 The Delivery Fee Calculator is an HTTP API (single POST endpoint), which calculates the delivery fee based on the information in the request payload (JSON) and includes the calculated delivery fee in the response payload (JSON).

+## Usage

+The Application starts running by `uvicorn main:app`

+When the application is running you can sent POST request to `http://127.0.0.1:8000/delivery_fee/`

+Press `CTRL + C` to stop running.

+## Usage, option 2

+**heroku

+## Testing

+### Unit tests

+Usage:

 ## My app